sudeshna999/event-management-using-mysql/README.md

-# 🗂️ Event Management SQL Project
+# 📅 Event Management SQL EDA Project

-## 📌 Overview
+## 📌 Project Overview

-This project demonstrates advanced SQL querying techniques on an event management database.
-It models real-world scenarios where organizations track events, assign managers, and analyze event durations, workloads, and scheduling patterns.
+This project performs **Exploratory Data Analysis (EDA)** on an event management system using **MySQL**.
+The analysis focuses on event durations, manager assignments, and event scheduling patterns.
+The database includes information about events, their scheduled dates, and the managers overseeing them.

-The project involves designing a normalized schema, inserting data, and solving analytical business queries using **MySQL**.

----
+The goal is to extract meaningful insights such as average event durations, manager workloads, scheduling conflicts, and unassigned events using **advanced SQL queries** including CTEs, joins, date functions, and aggregation.

 ## 🛠 Tech Stack